YairHalberstadt/Blog/_posts/2018-07-30-Implementing-Malloc-A-Thought-Experiment.md

 At start-up we are allocated a large amount of RAM to be used by our program.
 In this case I've given ourselves a gigabyte.

 This memory is accessed through our MemoryManager.
-We use a pointer to get the value at a particular point in the memory via our MemoryManager array accessor.
-Since at runtime C is type agnostic, we will consider every location in the memory to be an int.
+We use a pointer to get the value at a particular point in the memory via the Memory array.
+Since at runtime C is type agnostic, we will consider every location in the memory to be a byte.
 It is up to the compiler to preserve type safety.

 The function Malloc asks for a specific amount of memory to be allocated for the callers use, and returns a pointer to that memory.
 Malloc cannot allocate the same memory twice.